Caso-source/caso-source.github.io/HackTheBox/openadmin.md

-After clicking on the login function I are immediately directed into a OpenNetAdmin portal.
+After clicking on the login function, I am immediately directed into a OpenNetAdmin portal.

 ![](pictures/login-oa.png)

-When I try logging with admin/admin credentials I are able to successfully log in.
+When I try logging with admin/admin credentials I am able to successfully log in.

 ![](pictures/login1-oa.png)

-This does not give us any different information unfortunately
+This does not give us any different information unfortunately.

-after researching the OpenNetAdmin version with searchsploit I see that the version is vulnerable.
+After researching the OpenNetAdmin version with searchsploit I see that the version is vulnerable.

 ![](pictures/sp-oa.png)

 TIP: use searchsploit -m flag to put the exploit in same dir.

-Once I edit the exploit code a bit and run I are able to get a shell within the OpenNetAdmin directory.
+Once I edit the exploit code a bit and run I am able to get a shell within the OpenNetAdmin directory.

 ![](pictures/open-oa.png)

 ## [](#header-2)Intrusion:

-I am able to get pop a shell but it is restricting.
+Get pop a shell but it is restricting.

 From here I wanted to get a more interactive shell so after confirming python was on the system with.